Evaporating universes

 The models \cite{Almheiri:2019psf,Penington:2019npb,Almheiri_2020} however all involve a semi-classical AdS bulk theory describing the evaporating black hole which is coupled to an auxilliary system.
 A setup closer to the quantum octopus of ER=EPR is the \textit{classical octopus} of \cite{Akers:2019nfi} in AdS$_3$.
 The octopus, shown in Fig. \ref{fig:akers model}, represents the entanglement between the evaporating black hole (the `head' of the octopus) and the emitted radiation (the `legs' of the octopus).
 As the black hole evaporates, the head becomes smaller and the octopus `grows' legs.
 The candidate RT surfaces are the evaporating black hole horizon $\gamma'$ and the union of the radiation horizons $n\gamma$. \cite{Akers:2019nfi} showed that this model recovered the Page curve, thus representing a unitary model of black hole evaporation.

 I describe this setup to introduce my own model of black hole evaporation inspired by \cite{Akers:2019nfi}.
 In this paper, I propose using the HRT conjecture of \cite{gupta2025entangleduniverses} to construct a toy model of black hole evaporation in Mink$_4$.
 The key objects used for the construction are four-dimensional Brill-Lindquist (BL) wormholes, which describe initial data with an arbitrary number of asymptotically flat regions.
-In section \ref{sec:preliminaries}, I discuss important preliminaries, including a brief overview of minimal surfaces in BL wormholes and the (generalized) python's lunch conjecture.
+In section \ref{sec:preliminaries}, I discuss important preliminaries, including a brief overview of HRT in asymptotically flat spacetimes and minimal surfaces in BL wormholes, along with basic aspects of the (generalized) python's lunch conjecture.
 Section \ref{sec:model} introduces the model and describes the dynamics for BL wormholes with both three and four asymptotic regions ($n = 3, 4$), including an interpretation of index-1 surfaces as candidate bulge surfaces for the python's lunch conjecture.
 Finally in section \ref{sec:discussion}, I conclude by discussing additional points and future directions, including tensor network descriptions and extensions of the model.